Etan Patz case: 1979 disappearance of NYC boy continues to haunt investigators

 Hernandez told investigators he tried to hide Etan's book bag in the store's basement.

-PEDRO HERNANDEZ [to Asst.
-DA] So I took the book bag and I threw it behind the freezer.
+PEDRO HERNANDEZ [to ADA] So I took the book bag and I threw it behind the freezer.

 But Fishbein says the police would have searched that store and, if they did, should have found the bag or some other evidence.